Planning Your Trip to Venice

 When to come, how long to visit, where to stay, how to arrive, and where to find detailed planning advice and information at Veniceforvisitors.com.

 When to come

 Venice, Italy draws legions of tourists during the peak travel months of May through early October.
+(See our article on Venice tourism statistics.)
 The 11-day Carnevale di Venezia in February is another time when hotel space and elbow room are in short supply.

 To our way of thinking, the best time for a trip to Venice is from late October into April (excluding Carnival, unless you crave crowds and high prices).